Faculty in Political Science and Legal Studies are affiliated with several research centers across campus including:

 National Center for Technology and Dispute Resolution

 The National Center for Technology and Dispute Resolution (NCTDR) supports and sustains the development of information technology applications, institutional resources, and theoretical and applied knowledge to better understand and manage conflict.
-The center is directed by Ethan Katsh, Professor Emeritus of Legal Studies, and Leah Wing, Senior Lecturer of Legal Studies in Political Science.
+The center is directed by Ethan Katsh, Professor Emeritus of Legal Studies, and Leah Wing, Senior Lecturer II of Legal Studies in Political Science.

 UMass Computational Social Science Initiative